 What you study

-During this year-long course you will study five modules.
+During this year-long course you will study four modules.

 Find out what you will cover in each module of our BA (Hons) International Fashion Business (one year top-up) course in more detail .